 - 1–2 tablespoons of peanut butter

-- milk or an alternative, such as soy milk
+- 1 cup of milk or an alternative, such as soy milk

-- Add the frozen banana, peanut butter, and a few splashes of milk into a blender and blend until smooth.
+- Add the frozen banana, the peanut butter, and a few splashes of milk to a blender.

 - Add more milk to thin the smoothie, as desired.

-Tip: For a different flavor, substitute other frozen fruits, or add yogurt instead of peanut butter.
+For a different flavor, substitute other frozen fruits or add Greek yogurt instead of peanut butter.
+Greek yogurt contains double the protein of regular yogurt.
 In the summer, try frozen tropical fruits and coconut milk.

 A cup of soup